See also: Partners and stakeholders

 - Directed evolution of a thermostable hydrolase for the synthesis of amide bond with Dr Steven Bull & Professor Mike Danson — 1st MRes project

 Jessica did her undergraduate degree in Natural Sciences at the University of Bath prior to joining the CDT.
 Her third year project involved the synthesis and characterisation of building blocks for metal containing polymers, with the potential to be used in small phone and TV screens.
 She plays a lot of sport, in particular hockey, and likes to socialise regularly with friends.

 - Hydrogen storage in novel nanoporous materials for sustainable energy applications in the aerospace industry with Professor Tim Mays & Dr Andrew Burrows — PhD project

 - Development of semiconducting oxide materials for applications in energy storage with Dr Andrew Johnson, Professor Michael Hill & Professor Kieran Molloy — 2nd MRes project

 - Hydrogen storage (mathematically based) with Professor Tim Mays — 1st MRes project

 Luke Williams graduated from UCL with a MEng in Biochemical Engineering in 2010.
 His masters research paper was based on an investigation of a new strain of E. coli, looking particularly at its cell wall permeability compared to traditional strains, which could potentially lead to novel and more productive methods of producing proteins.

-- Alcohol Dehydrogenases from the thermophile Geobacillus thermoglucosidasius with Dr Steven Bull & Professor Mike Danson — PhD project
+- Alcohol Dehydrogenases from the thermophile Geobacillus thermoglucosidasius with Professor Steven Bull & Professor Mike Danson — PhD project

 - Biodegradable polymers: optimising catalyst deactivation for post polymerisation processing with Professor Matthew Davidson & Professor Kieran Molloy — 2nd MRes project